JonesRobM/EnergyConsumption/docs/LSTM_GUIDE.md

 ## Overview

-LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit) are recurrent neural network architectures designed for sequence modeling.
+LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit) are recurrent neural network architectures designed for sequence modelling.
 Unlike the more complex Temporal Fusion Transformer (TFT), these models offer:

 - **Simplicity**: Easier to understand and debug
 - **Faster training**: Typically trains faster than attention-based models